cyranir/cyranir.github.io/README.md

 # cyranir.github.io

 This is a short description of the readme files.
-A small blog about my developments on webdevelopment and so.
+The files contain information about on a small blog about my adventures in webdevelopmentland!